from the world's big

-Italian neurosurgeon Sergio Canavero is planning to perform the first-ever head transplant in December 2017.
+Italian neurosurgeon Sergio Canavero is planning to perform the first-ever body transplant in December 2017.
 He will put the head of a terminally ill, wheelchair-bound Russian citizen Valery Spiridonov (31) on an entirely new body.

 Spiridonov, a computer scientist, has Werdnig-Hoffman disease, a rare and incurable spinal muscular atrophy.
 As the disease is sure to kill him, Spiridonov sees the head transplant as his one shot to have a new body.

 The controversial surgeon Canavero, dubbed by some “Dr. Frankenstein,” has been criticized for intending to do a possibly unethical and certainly dangerous operation.
 There are numerous things that could go wrong in such a medical feat that’s never been successfully carried out on humans.
 The main difficulty is seen in the fusion of the spinal cords.

 One positive precedent has been set earlier this year by a team of Chinese surgeons, who successfully transplanted a monkey’s head.
 Dr. Xiaoping Ren, from Harbin Medical University, led that effort.